HugoISEP/MyCryptoWallet/README.md

 ## Set up

 ### credentials
-> The project use Binance API, so get your account (ask hugo for a referential link 😉) and setup your api credentials
+> The project use Binance API, so get your account (ask us for a referential link 😉) and setup your api credentials

-> Ask hugo to get the credentials of the trading bot api (CRYPTO_API_KEY & CRYPTO_API_PASSWORD)
+> Ask us to get the credentials of the trading bot api (CRYPTO_API_KEY & CRYPTO_API_PASSWORD)

 > Create a file apikey.properties in the root of the project and add these lines (don't forget the quotes):
  ```